Wednesday, October 6, 2010

 Photo of Jane's Block - With Blue Lines Added to Outline the Block

 After basting down the edges of the applique circle and pressing it, I sewed the circle onto the rays.
-Then I added the three remaining background strips.
+Then I added the four remaining background strips.
 I like the way it came out.

 Small Again!